The Crew Motorfest

-The Crew Motorfest is an upcoming racing video game developed by Ubisoft Ivory Tower and published by Ubisoft for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It will be the sequel to 2018's The Crew 2 and the third game in The Crew series.
-As with its predecessors, the game is set in an open world environment; however, unlike the predecessors (which were set in the Contiguous United States), Motorfest would be set in a scaled-down version of the Hawaiian island of Oahu.
+The Crew Motorfest is a 2023 racing video game developed by Ubisoft Ivory Tower and published by Ubisoft for the PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is the sequel to 2018's The Crew 2 and the third game in The Crew series, and was released on September 14, 2023.
+The game is set in an open world environment; scaled-down versions of the Hawaiian islands of Oʻahu and Maui.
+It has received generally positive reviews from critics and is considered an improvement over its predecessors.

 Gameplay

-The Crew Motorfest will be set in a scaled-down version of the island of Oʻahu in Hawaii.
-It will be themed around a festival that will serve as the main area for accessing the various events in the game, which is similar to that of the Forza Horizon series of games.
+The Crew Motorfest is set in a scaled-down version of the islands of Oʻahu and Maui in Hawaii.
+It is themed around a festival that will serve as the main area for accessing the various events in the game, which is similar to that of the Forza Horizon series of games.
 Its gameplay is similar to that of the previous games in the series, featuring online multiplayer features referred to in game as a "crew", as well as being able to control vehicles other than cars such as planes and boats.

+The main part of the game is "Playlists", which consist of a series of staged events, side activities, and challenges.
+As of November 2025, there are 27 playlists, each with a different theme such as vintage cars, Lamborghini, Porsche 911, and Ferrari, alongside collaborations with influencers and lifestyle brands such as Supercar Blondie, Liberty Walk, Donut Media, and Red Bull.

+Multiplayer modes include the "Grand Race" and "Demolition Royale".
+The Grand Race a long race that is approximately 10 minutes long with 28 players online split up into three sections for three tiers of racing.
+The sections and tiers for each race is chosen by random and swaps every 30 minutes, while the race route is random for every race.
+Demolition Royale is the game's demolition derby-based battle royale mode, where up to 32 players are put into crews with the main goal of driving their demolition-type vehicles to destroy the racers of other crews in a shrinking safe area.
+Power-ups spawn in the safe area to give racers an advantage, such as shields and health.
+The Demolition Royale ends when only one crew still has at least one racer remaining.